HubbleCommand/HubbleCommand.github.io/_posts/2021-08-15-game-engines.md

 - Very performant with a small memory footprint,, and very light on the CPU as long as you don't write bad code
 - Looks good out of the box, with lighting having no artifacts and requiring no special modeling (Unreal Engine 4 had horrible issues with light leak)

+While the Arizona Framework provides a really good starting point, the problem is that it's an entire framework, not something like Unreal's Lyra starter project.
+Arizona includes an impressive amount of work to streamline working with the engine (in particular the networking).

 # #3 [Unreal Engine ](https://www.unrealengine.com/en-US)
 Unreal is obviously an incredibly powerful engine.
 There is no other engine that even comes close to feature parity.
 It gets constantly updated with industry firsts with features like Lumen and Nanite.
 If there was any teams to be considered "rock-star", it would be the incredibe teams behind Unreal.

 While UE has the most features, and is the most photo-realistic, the truth is that I use only a fraction of those features, and that photo-realism isn't something I strive for in my games.
-It has relatively high performance requirements compared to what you get at the indie level, and can be incredibly time-consuming and tedious to tune.
+I only cared about it so much even back in the day, and seeing the jumps in visual quality from Battlefield 2, 3, then 4 was exciting, but the reason I played games was for their fun factor.
+Compared to other engines, it has massive performance requirements compared to what you get at the indie level, and can be incredibly time-consuming and tedious to tune.
 With other engines, I can focus on my code, instead of spending more time optimizing the engine.
+I also just don't understand the shift to visual fidelity: making a game look good has nothing to do with photorealism, and has everything to do with styling.

 # #4 [Stride3D](https://www.stride3d.net/)
 Stride 3D is neat, [it's had a long and tumultuous development](https://www.youtube.com/watch?v=gNZ6Gm3kRMI), but there isn't anything that it offers in particular.
 With engines like Flax and Godot getting updated so fast with fixes and new features by an active community, I don't think there's much of a point to it anymore.